JonJagger/cyber-dojo/readme.txt

 and still supports the [TestFixture] attribute.
 I installed all the new dlls into the gac
 #gacutil -i *.dll
+nunit-console (the command in cyber-dojo.sh) is simply a  script file which calls nunit-console.exe which is itself a CLI assembly.
+Viz
+  #!/bin/sh
+  exec /usr/bin/cli /usr/lib/nunit/nunit-console.exe "$@"
-Strace showed that nunit wanted to create some shadow folders...
+strace showed that nunit wanted to create some shadow folders...
 #chown -R www-data /tmp/nunit20/ShadowCopyCache
 #chgrp -R www-data /tmp/nunit20/ShadowCopyCache